antoniojhinojosa/zCorrect/README.md

 # zCorrect

+## Note about this repository

+This is a fork of the Lagnado Lab repository containing the code used in our study.
+I did not write this code myself, but I contributed to the conceptual design and model interpretation.

+I am sharing this fork so that my work and the underlying code are accessible together.
+##

 Collection of procedures for the estimation of z-displacement and correction of population activity for resulting intensity changes

 Experimental Acquisition and Data Handling Note;